catch-point/ib-tws-json/README.md

 #### serverVersion

 Issue a "serverVersion" response with the Host's version.
-Some of the API functionality might not be available in older Hosts and therefore it is essential to keep the TWS/Gateway as up to date as possible.
+Some of the API functionality might not be available in older Hosts and therefore it is essential to keep the TWS/Gateway and TWS API up to date.

 #### isConnected